What I Do

 Elevation affects everything from climate to construction.
 Above 4,000 feet, you'll see more snow and ice, which impacts road access, roof loads, and heating costs.
 Higher elevations mean cooler summers (often no AC needed above 4,500 ft) but more demanding winters.
 Building codes may be stricter for high-elevation construction.
 Frost lines are deeper, which affects foundation costs.
 The upside is stunning views, cooler temperatures, and often stronger rental demand.

 Strongly recommended.
-Mountain real estate has complexities that agents from other markets may not understand: steep-lot construction challenges, well flow rates and septic percolation tests, shared private road maintenance agreements, elevation-specific zoning and building codes, winter access concerns, and the local dynamics of each community.
+Mountain real estate has complexities that agents from other markets may not understand: steep-lot construction challenges, well flow rates, and septic percolation tests, shared private road maintenance agreements, elevation-specific zoning and building codes, winter access concerns, and the local dynamics of each community.
 A local agent also has relationships with inspectors, lenders, and contractors who specialize in mountain construction.

 The NC High Country primarily refers to Watauga County (Boone, Blowing Rock, Valle Crucis), Avery County (Banner Elk, Beech Mountain, Linville), and Ashe County (West Jefferson, Lansing).
 These three counties in northwestern North Carolina share the highest elevations in the eastern United States, with towns ranging from about 2,700 feet to over 5,500 feet in elevation.